near/NEPs/text/0000-near-shell.md

 ```
 ─ awesome-near-project  ⟵ NEAR dApp
  ├── .near-config       ⟵ Stores project-level settings and connection configuration
- │  ├── connections     ⟵ Stores values needed to connect and deploy a contract, except keys
+ │  ├── connections     ⟵ Contains files used to connect and deploy a contract (except keys)
  │  │  ├── default.js   ⟵ Default configuration is for development
  │  │  └── localnet.js  ⟵ Custom connection added by user for localnet
  │  └── settings.js     ⟵ Stores near-shell settings, how shell behaves when run in this project